-This October, The Lion King celebrates its 20th anniversary on Broadway, and is currently the highest-grossing show playing globally.
+The Lion King is currently the highest-grossing show playing globally.
 Though it’s known for innovative puppetry and masks, courtesy of director Julie Taymor, those aren’t necessary skills when auditioning.
 “Very few people who come in are strong actors and already have puppetry skills,” says Brandon.
 Instead, new actors will usually have at least two training sessions with their mask or puppet before they go into their final callback.
 “First they come in to sing and read, and they do everything without puppets or masks,” he says.
 “Then if we're interested in them as we go forward, then we have individual masks and puppet session with them.”

 To purchase The Lion King tickets, click here.